dannytsega/alx-system_engineering-devops/README.md

-# alx-system_engineering-devops
+# ALX System Engineering Devops
-A repo for learning low level linux bash scripting and devops.
+This repo is dedicated to learn and practice Linux low level bash scripting and devops, by tackling several low level concepts and exercises.
+The main reason for this repo is to level up users programming and problem solving skills by doing many tasks and projects.